Living Smart. Living for the Future. Sustainability.

 The building sector is not only the largest energy-consuming sector, accounting for over one-third of global energy consumption, but it also has the largest potential for significantly reducing greenhouse gas (GHG) emissions compared to other major emitting sectors.

-40% of global energy usage
+40% of global final energy use is attributed to buildings

-60% of global electricity
+60% of global electricity is consumed by buildings

 The building sector consumes nearly half of all energy produced in the United States, is responsible for half of the country’s carbon dioxide emissions and requires approximately 75% of the United States electricity production.